illdopejake/Website/jagustlab/source/people.rst

     **Papers**

+    [Landau2015]_Measurement of longitudinal Aβ change with 18F florbetapir PET and standard uptake value ratios

     [Landau2014]_ Amyloid PET imaging in Alzheimer’s disease: a comparison of three radiotracers

     [Landau2013]_ Comparing Positron Emission Tomography Imaging and Cerebrospinal Fluid Measurements of b-Amyloid